math-comp/analysis/README.md

 MathComp-Analysis adds mathematical structures on top of MathComp's ones.
-The following inheritance diagram displays the resulting hiearchy (excluding `countalg` and `finalg` structures).
-MathComp-Analysis mathematical structures are on the right, below `pointedType` included.
+The following inheritance diagram displays the resulting hiearchy (excluding `finGroupType`, `countalg`, `finalg`, and some `order` structures).
+The structures and inheritance introduced by MathComp-Analysis are highlighted.
+The dotted inheritance edges to the `numFieldType` structure are enabled only when one imports `numFieldNormedType.Exports`.

 ![Inheritance diagram](./hierarchy.png "Inheritance diagram")